 How do you shutdown laptop if screen is black?

 PC users can shut down the laptop if the screen is black by pressing and holding the WinKey + Ctrl + Shift + B combo simultaneously while the computer is off.
-While still pressing both keys, hold down the Power button for one second, and then release the Power button and the keys.
+While still pressing both keys, hold down the Power button for 2 seconds, and then release the Power button and the keys.
 The power LED light will stay on, and the screen stays blank for about 40 seconds.